-We remain disciplined in our approach to capital allocation.
-We are committed to making the necessary investments in capital expenditures and working capital to support our growing core business.
-At the same time, we are pursuing additional revenue growth not directly tied to North American land drilling through Energy Toolbase (ETB), which focuses on the solar and energy storage market, and our minority investment in Intelligent Wellhead Systems (IWS), which participates in the oil and gas completions market.
-We remain committed to returning capital to our shareholders through our regular quarterly dividend, which we are maintaining at \$0.08 per share, and share repurchases.
+Our capital allocation priorities remain unchanged.
+We are investing in capital expenditures and working capital that allow us to generate continued growth and profitability within our core drilling-related business.
+We are pursuing additional revenue growth not directly tied to North American land drilling through Energy Toolbase (ETB), which focuses on the solar and energy storage market, and our minority investment in Intelligent Wellhead Systems (IWS), which participates in the oil and gas completions market.
+We are committed to returning capital to our shareholders through our regular quarterly dividend, which we are maintaining at \$0.08 per share, and share repurchases.

-Our balance sheet allows us to withstand the inevitable volatility of North American land drilling and make growth-related investments.
-At the end of the first quarter, we had \$172 million in cash and cash equivalents and \$182 million of positive working capital, both of which benefited from the receipt of a long-standing income tax receivable in the amount of \$12.5 million in the quarter.
+We maintain a balance sheet that allows us to both withstand the inevitable volatility of North American land drilling and to make growth-related investments.
+At the end of the first quarter, we had \$187 million in cash and cash equivalents and \$201 million of positive working capital.